praekelt/vumi-ureport/docs/ureport-api.rst

    * ``total_responses`` which is a count of the total number of responses received.

+   * ``total_categorized_responses`` which is the sum of responses by category.
+A response can belong to more than one category

-   * ``responses`` which is a list summarizing the received responses.
+   * ``responses`` which is a list summarizing the received responses by category.
 Each summary entry has a:

-     * ``label`` which gives a human-readable name for the response in the Ureporters preferred language.
+     * ``name`` which gives a human-readable name for the categorized responses in the Ureporters preferred language.

      * ``count`` which gives the number of times this response was received.